antiers-solutions/gmw-backend/docs/api.md

 - api/user
 - api/milestone

-#### api/graphs is an open API and does not require logging in.
-This is done so because api/graphs is a GET API that returns data required for the landing page.
+#### The api/graphs endpoint is freely available to all users without requiring any login.
+This approach is taken because the endpoint serves as a GET API specifically intended to provide the data necessary for the landing page.

-## api/graphs
+## Landing Page API

 ### 1. Get number of projects per each status

 ```
-graph/get-projects-count-by-status
+api/graph/get-projects-count-by-status
 ```
 #### GET
 #### Response